 - A huge, lively farmers market where local merchants sell all sort of lavender-based products like essential oil, honey, soap, baked goods, etc.

-One of the highlights (and most favorite thing to do) at the festival is to pick your own lavender from a large field.
+One of the highlights (and most fun thing to do!) at the festival is to pick your own lavender from a large field.
 Everyone is welcome to pick lavender – whether to make a small bouquet or fill several grocery bags – for free.

 Where to Stay/Eat